enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-function.md

 }
 ```

-- function implementattion must be compatible with all overload signatures
+- function implementation must be **compatible** with all overload signatures

 ```ts
 function fx(x: number): void;